Driver who hit, killed 10-year-old girl shares moving statement: 'My heart broke'

-It was a gut-wrenching ending to a late-night escapade that began innocently: a 10-year-old girl who snuck out with her siblings for potato chips ended up hit and killed by a driver on his way to work.
+It was a gut-wrenching ending to an early morning escapade that began innocently: a 10-year-old girl who snuck out with her siblings for potato chips ended up hit and killed by a driver on his way to work.

 Last Thursday, 10-year-old Kennade Patterson and her 16-year-old sister and 12-year-old brother were trying to cross Maxham Road about an hour before dawn.
 They had snuck out while their grandmother, who was watching the children for their parents, slept.